Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 Article 10.
 Responsibilities of the inspection agency

-1. To uniformly issue and manage certificates and take responsibility for the inspection and certification results.
+1. To uniformly issue and manage certificates and take responsibility for inspection and certification results.

-2. To conduct unscheduled inspections of imported part and equipment shipments when discovering quality issues or receiving complaints and denunciations about the quality of imported goods.
+2. To carry out unscheduled inspection of imported parts and equipment shipments when detecting, or receiving complaints or denunciations about, inferior quality of imported goods.

-3. To coordinate with importers and the agency managing the national single window to handle e-transaction incidents as regulated.
+3. To coordinate with importers and the agency managing the National Single Window Portal in handling incidents involving e-transactions on the Portal under regulations.

-4. To collect charges, fees and service prices related to the inspection and grant of quality certificates in accordance with law.
+4. To collect charges, fees and service prices related to inspection and issuance of certificates in accordance with law.

-6. To summarize results of inspection of technical safety quality and environmental protection for imported automobiles for reporting to the Ministry of Transport.
+6. To summarize results of the technical safety and environmental protection quality inspection of imported automobiles for reporting to the Ministry of Transport.

 Chapter IV